On the enumeration of plane bipolar posets and transversal structures: Bijection between plane permutations and plane bipolar posets

-We now describe the inverse construction $\Psi$, which is the mapping formulation of a dominance drawing algorithm due to Tamassia and Tollis~\cite{Tamassia}.
-Let $B$ be a plane bipolar poset $B$, with $I$ its set of non-pole vertices, $S$ its source and $N$ its sink.
+which is actually just the mapping formulation of a dominance drawing algorithm due to Di Battista, Tamassia and Tollis~\cite{di1992area}.
+Let $B$ be a plane bipolar poset, with $I$ its set of non-pole vertices, $S$ its source and $N$ its sink.
 The \emph{left tree} $T_\ell$ (resp. \emph{right tree} $T_r$) of $B$ is the spanning tree of $I\cup \{S\}$ where for every $v\in I$ its parent-edge is its leftmost (resp. rightmost) ingoing edge.
-We order the non-pole vertices by first visit in clockwise order around $T_r$.
-For $v\in I$ we let $x(v)$ be the rank (in $[1..n]$) of $v$ for this order.
-Similarly, we let $y(v)$ be the rank (in $[1..n]$) of first visit of $v$ (among vertices in $I$) during a counterlockwise tour around $T_\ell$.
-Let $\Psi(B)$ be the permutation whose point-diagram is $\{(x(v),y(v)),\ v\in I\}$.
-Then the following property holds (see Figure~\ref{fig:bijection_psi}):
+For $v\in I$, we let $x(v)$ be the rank (in $[1..n]$) of $v$ for the order of first visit in clockwise order around $T_r$.
+Similarly, we let $y(v)$ be the rank (in $[1..n]$) of first visit of $v$ during a counterclockwise tour around $T_\ell$.
+Let $\Psi(B)$ be the permutation whose point-diagram is $\{(x(v),y(v)),\ v\in I\}$, see Figure~\ref{fig:bijection_psi}.
+Then the following property holds: